 "The hour when you say, What matters my happiness?
 It is poverty and filth and wretched contentment.
 But my happiness ought to justify existence itself.'
+"The hour when you say, 'What matters my reason?

-"The hour when you say, What matters my reason?
+Does it crave knowledge as the lion his food?
+It is poverty and filth and wretched contentment.'
+"The hour when you say, What matters my virtue?